Symmetry-enforced double Weyl points, multiband quantum geometry, and singular flat bands of doping-induced states at the Fermi level: Two-band model

 where $C_3$ is the conventional action on spatial coordinates,

-When comparing to the orbital character obtained from DFT, e.g., for LK-99, this complex representation can model any $C_3$-symmetric superposition of d-orbitals.
+This complex representation can model any $C_3$-symmetric superposition of orbitals such as $d$ orbitals.
 If these orbitals are expressed in spherical harmonics $Y_l^m(\theta, \varphi)$, the quantum number $m$ and the eigenvalues $\lambda_{C_3}$ of threefold rotation fulfill $\lambda_{C_3} = \exp(i m 2\pi /3)$.
 Thus, the first (second) component of our basis can represent any superposition of states described by $m=1,-2$ ($m=-1,2$).
 Expressed in cubic harmonics, the complex representation may exhibit contributions from ($d_{xz}$, $d_{yz}$) and ($d_{xy}$, $d_{x^2-y^2}$), which comprise states with $|m|=1$ and $|m|=2$, respectively.